Unwed Sailor

-Unwed Sailor is an American, mostly instrumental band, formed in 1998 by Johnathon Ford, with recordings that range from instrumental rock to ambient drones.
+Unwed Sailor is an American, mostly instrumental band, formed in 1998 by Johnathon Ford, with recordings that juggle influences from instrumental rock, post rock, dream pop, shoegaze, 80's pop and ambient drones.
 The band's touring and recording lineups have largely been in rotation over the years, with the core member being bassist Ford.
 Unwed Sailor has consistently toured throughout the United States and Europe since its inception in 1998.